brabiei21/Object-Oriented-Programming-CPP/POKER GAME/README.md

 Once a winner has been determined, award the pot to the winner by incrementing that player's balance by a value equal to the amount in the pot.

-## Grading

-The grading for this assignment follows this rubric:

-1. Compiles (33pts)
-2. Effective shuffling of deck (33pts)
-3. Game play (34pts) : NOTE: Our autograder test for game play is very simple, the hidden tests will test this functionality more deeply!!

-Good luck, and good gaming!